DIG-Kaust/MDC-HPC/README.md

-# Reproducible material for EAGE2020 Abstract: "Implementation of large-scale integral operators with modern HPC solutions"
+# Reproducible material for "Implementation of large-scale integral operators with modern HPC solutions"
 ## Authors: M.Ravasi, I.Vasconcelos

+### Notebooks

 All the figures in the abstract can be reproduced by running the following notebooks: